rewonc/rewonc.github.io-deprecated/_posts/2014-11-06-A-thousand-nails-and-three-threads-2.markdown

 ![Clint]({{ site.url }}/img/clint-wide.png)

 Did you guess Clint Eastwood?
 If so, hooray!
 In this version, the colors overwrite each other and do not add to a different color (like in real life).
 Instead, we generate darker areas by drawing more lines in that area.
-Thus, this portrait is only made of 4 base colors (cyan, yellow, magenta, and key (black)).
+Thus, this portrait is made entirely of 4 base colors (cyan, yellow, magenta, and key (black)).
 Yet, if you blur your vision or look at the image from afar, Clint's face looks flesh colored and his hair kind of silvery white.
 Neato.

-##More optimizations
+##Optimizing for connected lines

+##Dynamic adjustment of nodes